rsun1996/Chicago-Crime/Data/README.md

-This is data folder where original data set Chicago crime is stored
+This is data folder where original data set Chicago crime and game data are stored